microsoft/pyright/docs/configuration.md

 **pythonPlatform** [string, optional]: Specifies the target platform that will be used for this execution environment.
 If not specified, the global `pythonPlatform` setting is used instead.

-# VS Code Extension Settings
-Pyright will import the following settings set through VS Code.
-These override the values provided in the configuration file.

-**python.venvPath**: Same as the **venvPath** setting described above.

-**python.analysis.typeshedPaths**: An array of typeshed paths to search.
-Pyright supports only one such path.
-If provided in the VS Code setting, the first entry overrides the **typeshedPath** configuration file entry described above.

 ## Sample Config File
 The following is an example of a pyright config file:
 ```json